 1. Barnet Marine Park, Burnaby

-Barnet Marine Park is one of my favourite gloomy day parks, especially when the low clouds partially cover the surrounding trees and mountains, like a mysterious fog.
+Barnet Marine Park is one of my favourite gloomy day parks, especially when the low clouds partially cover the surrounding trees and mountains.
 The park itself has an off-leash dog area on the east end, so make sure to stay on the west side of the park if you are bringing your cat.
-There is an easy trail that takes you on the water’s edge, with some beach areas.
-It is more of a park than a trail.
+From the parking area, you will have to walk down a short trail that takes you on the water’s edge, where there are some beach areas.
+You will often see people fishing and crabbing here.

 2. Stanley Park, Vancouver